 However, if the air conditioning is not working between May 15 and September 15, homeowners should contact the builder and Tarion to arrange an assessment.
 If the condition is assessed to be covered by the one year warranty, the builder will arrange repair or complete the installation within 30 days of the initial request.
 If the air conditioning has not been restored within 30 days of contacting the builder, the homeowner should contact us for further assistance.

-An extraordinary situation exists when it is not possible for the builder to complete a repair within the timeframes set out in the Homeowner Information Package for reasons not related to seasonality.
+An extraordinary situation exists when it is not possible for the builder to complete a repair within the regular repair timeframes for reasons not related to seasonality.

 There are two types of extraordinary situations that could cause a builder to seek an extension: